Leo-GeZhao/Sneaker-Mining/README.md

 <img src = "public/ReadMe/Search.png">

-- User can search the latest information/status about any sneaker from StockX
+- User can search the latest information/status about any sneaker from StockX.

 ## Add Inventory Page